< All blog posts

 5. Construction Loan Cost and Closing Costs (if applicable)

-6. Decor, Furniture, and Landscaping Costs Including the Pool
+6. Decor, Furniture, and Landscaping Costs, including Pool

-Think of your “Total Project Cost” as a simple math equation:
+Think of your "Total Project Cost" as a straightforward equation:

-Here are a couple of general asset investment rules to follow that will help you plan your budget a little better:
+Here are some general investment rules to help you plan your budget more effectively:

-Following the equation example above, you should be able to determine an initial high-level budget depending on your design–build location, and you can then begin looking for land and planning your home based on your established budget.
+By following the equation above, you can establish an initial high-level budget based on your design-build location, then start looking for land and planning your home based on your established budget.

 View All Blog Posts